-A recent addition to the Center's film collections is the archive of screenwriter and director Paul Schrader (b.
+Also included in the Center's film collections is the archive of screenwriter and director Paul Schrader (b.
 1946).
 The collection includes outlines and drafts of scripts and screenplays, correspondence, production materials, video and audio tapes, press and publicity materials, photographs and juvenilia.
 Most of Schrader's films are represented, including such iconic films as Taxi Driver (1976), Blue Collar (1978), Raging Bull (1980), American Gigolo (1980), Mishima: A Life in Four Chapters (1985), The Mosquito Coast (1986), The Last Temptation of Christ (1988), The Comfort of Strangers (1990) and Affliction (1997).
 Schrader's early work as a film critic for the Los Angeles Free Press is represented as well as his book "Transcendental Style in Film," an analysis of the work of film directors Yasajiro Ozu, Robert Bresson and Carl Dreyer.

 The archive of prominent film and theater producer Lewis Allen (1922-2003) includes scripts, correspondence, business records, and promotional materials for many of his productions.
 Of particular note are his films The Lord of the Flies, Fahrenheit 451 , Swimming to Cambodia , and The Queen.
 His stage work is well represented and includes material on Annie, A Lie of the Mind, Ballad of the Sad Café, A Few Good Men, and Master Class.
 The collection is complemented by the archive of his wife, screenwriter and playwright Jay Presson Allen.